Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Results

-The USAF resolution target was placed at 9 separate locations in the FoV, in order to observe the smallest features at each location.
-We stitch these 9 images together, using only the region of each constituent image that contains the high resolution group, to form the measurement image shown in Fig.~\ref{fig:3} (first row).
+The USAF resolution target was placed at 9 separate locations in the FoV, which allows us to observe the smallest features at each location.
+We stitch these 9 images together, using only the region of each constituent image that contains the high-resolution group, to form the measurement image shown in Fig.~\ref{fig:3} (first row).
 Ring deconvolution and DeepRD---having knowledge of the field-varying aberrations via the Seidel coefficients---give the most improvement near the edges and corners of the image.
-The standard deconvolution produces a noisy, low contrast result in those regions due to the mismatch of the center PSF with the edge PSFs.
-We also note that both of the learning methods (U-Net and DeepRD) offer the best denoising performance, a well-known property of neural networks \cite{vincent2008extracting}; however, this comes at the cost of inconsistent performance---both models perform worse on the resolution target than on the other samples.
+Standard deconvolution produces a noisy, low contrast result in those regions due to the mismatch of the center PSF with the edge PSFs.
+We also note that both learning methods (U-Net and DeepRD) offer the best denoising performance, a well-known property of neural networks \cite{vincent2008extracting}; however, this comes at the cost of inconsistent performance---both models perform worse on the resolution target than on the other samples.

-For our second sample, rabbit liver tissue, the RDM methods perform well, revealing features in the corners of the image including the outlines of membranes, which are not clear in the raw measurement or after the other methods.
+For our second sample, rabbit liver tissue, our methods perform well, revealing features in the corners of the image, including the outlines of membranes, which are not clear in the raw measurement or other methods.
 Such clarity is critical for downstream tasks like image segmentation.

-Finally, we fluorescently stain live, semi-starved tardigrades with a DNA gel stain, and capture a series of videos.
+Finally, we fluorescently stain live semi-starved tardigrades with a DNA gel stain and capture a series of videos.
 We apply deblurring to each frame and display one such frame in the bottom row of Fig.~\ref{fig:3}; the full videos can be found \href{https://berkeley.box.com/s/d1o1901uv8ehxdf7kzdapyej1c7dt6bi}{here}.
-As with the previous experiments, ring deconvolution and DeepRD provide increased image contrast and detail in the corners of the frames as compared to the other methods.
+As with the previous experiments, ring deconvolution and DeepRD provide increased image contrast and detail in the corners of the frames compared to the other methods.
 In particular, the small, dot-like features within the tardigrade are better resolved.